tchainzzz/traveling_salesman/README.md

 route.
 This means that with some probability p (default 1e-03), two elements in the population are swapped.

 Note that GAs are **not** guaranteed to converge to a global optimum, but in practice, with enough iterations and proper hyperparameter tuning, it is likely unless the pseudorandom number generator is feeling particularly  malicious.

+# Creating cities
+A "map" is a formatted file that represents a list of cities for which we solve a TSP.
+You can see an example by navigating to
+'maps/smallcity'.
+In general, each line follows the format <city-number/name> <x-coordinate> <y-coordinate>.
+Lines beginning with '#' are ignored.

 # Acknowledgements
 [This article](https://towardsdatascience.com/evolution-of-a-salesman-a-complete-genetic-algorithm-tutorial-for-python-6fe5d2b3ca35) by Eric Stoltz